1913The nucleus

 MTU Maintenance Dallas is MTU’s center of excellence for on-wing and on-site services.
 In August 2011, MTU Aero Engines has acquired a 75-percent share in former on-wing service specialist Retan Aerospace.
 The broad engine portfolio includes the CF34, CFM56, V2500, CF6, GE90, PW2000 and PW4000.
 In October 2013, it moved to an enlarged facility thereby expanding its engine maintenance and associated storage capacity.
 The company provides rapid response to maintenance needs, whether scheduled or unscheduled.
 By adding MTU Maintenance Dallas’s expertise to its network, MTU aims to further improve the range of on-wing services for its customer base in the U.S. and the Americas.

-2013MTU's future: Claire II/III
+2013Technology agenda: Claire II/III

+In order to exploit the GTF's full potential, MTU is working on its further development in the next Claire steps: the fan pressure ratio is to be further reduced, thus further increasing the bypass ratio.
 What sets the GTF propulsion system apart is that it features a reduction gearbox between the fan and low-pressure shaft on which the low-pressure compressor and low-pressure turbine that drives the fan are seated.
 This increases efficiency and reduces carbon dioxide emissions by 16 percent.
 By 2030, CO2 emission will be cut by approx. 25 percent and the noise level further reduced as a result of continued optimization.

-In the third and last stage of Claire, major changes are envisaged that may well go beyond today's gas turbine technology.
+In the last stage of Claire, major changes are envisaged that may well go beyond today's gas turbine technology.
 Jointly with universities and other research establishments, MTU is conducting studies for this phase.
 Among the options under review are the use of highly efficient heat engines with extremely high pressures or the embodiment of recuperative elements to improve the thermodynamic cycle process.
 Other conceivable concepts include shielded propellers or fans distributed around the fuselage.
 The goal is achieve a 40-percent reduction in fuel burn by 2050.

 2013MTU and Sumitomo Corporation combine competence in engine lease business